 92D.
 Revenue matching for unmetered customers is achieved by apportioning the total value of the residual surplus or residual shortfall to be returned or recovered respectively, on the basis of total consumption for unmetered customers, relative to the combined total net consumption for all Final Demand Sites (including the consumption of any Related MPANs where applicable) plus the total consumption for unmetered customers.
 The residual value for unmetered customers is then recovered by applying a unit charge adder (p/kWh) calculated as follows: the residual surplus or shortfall (in pence) to be recovered; divided by the total volume of all unmetered customers (in kWh).

+92E.
+Revenue matching for Electric Vehicle Charging Sites customers is achieved by apportioning the total value of the residual surplus or residual shortfall to be returned or recovered respectively, on the basis of total consumption for Electric Vehicle Charging Sites, relative to the combined total net consumption for all Final Demand Sites (including the consumption of any Related MPANs where applicable) plus the total consumption for unmetered customers.
+The residual value for Electric Vehicle Charging Sites is then recovered by applying a unit charge adder (p/kWh) calculated as follows: the residual surplus or shortfall (in pence) to be recovered; divided by the total volume of all Electric Vehicle Charging Sites (in kWh).

-93 The unit charges adder is positive if there is a shortfall and negative if there is a surplus.
+93 The unit charges adder referenced in paragraphs 92D and 92E is positive if there is a shortfall and negative if there is a surplus.

 Unmetered Supplies